 Post-Azure migration, consider re-replicating VMs back to the original site as necessary, referring to documentation for detailed instructions.

 Note: To bring your data back from Azure using ASR, you need a local VMware setup, even if you initially protected physical machines.
-ASR can solely restore data to VMware VMs within your on-premises data center.
+ASR can restore data exclusively to VMware VMs in your on-premises data center.

 ⮕ Failback Process